dongra02/shortster/README.md

         return (user, token)
 ```

 Keeping a goal of simple and straightfoward, I created only register and log in views/urls for the User model.
 In a more robust product, I would create additional model fields as well as views for users to maintian profiles along with the potential for other features.

-With the User model functioning in Insomnia, I began work on the Shortcode model.
+With the User model functioning in Insomnia, I began work on the Shortcode.
 I created fields I felt would address the user stories listed above.
 I included 2 methods on the model to increment the access_count and set the the last_access date when appropriate.

 ```python
 class Shortcode(models.Model):